sgraaf/papermap/README.md

     -q, --quiet                         Activate quiet mode
     -v, --version                       Display the current version of PaperMap

+For a visual reference of the different tile servers at your disposal, please refer to [`example.pdf`](https://github.com/sgraaf/papermap/blob/master/example.pdf).

 ### Attribution and alternatives
 PaperMap (and its functionality) draws inspiration from various sources.
 You can find some of these listed below:
 * [StaticMap](https://github.com/komoot/staticmap), a small, python-based library for creating map images with lines and markers
 * [ScoutingTools.nl](https://scoutingtools.nl/), a Dutch website dedicated to useful tools for scouts (e.g. generating maps)
 * [rijksdriehoek](https://github.com/djvanderlaan/rijksdriehoek), a collection of functions to convert WGS84 coordinates into RD coordinates in various programming languages
+* [Movable Type](https://www.movable-type.co.uk/scripts/latlong.html), a collection of calculations and code relevant to WGS84 coordinates

 ### License